Wubpooz/Malta-TTS/FineTuning/NewLanguage/Readme.md

 	•	Use it to bootstrap: generate high-quality Maltese pseudo-data (careful: avoid style collapse), then distill into a small FastPitch/VITS student on phonemes.
 	•	Keep the big model server-side for rare names or tricky code-switches; default to on-device small model; fall back to server only when the small model flags low confidence.

-⸻

-If you want, I can tailor this into a step-by-step Piper or VITS config for Maltese, including a ready-made phoneme map and a starter lexicon (with stress marks and typical loanword variants).

 https://www.reddit.com/r/mlscaling/comments/1gxakk3/did_a_quick_comparison_of_various_tts_models/